 Civil Engineering and Structural Design

-For civil engineering and structural design, FEA has unleashed the power of fast and accurate analysis, with the possibility of automatically applying code load combos and checking compliance.
+For civil engineering and structural design, FEA software has unleashed the power of fast and accurate analysis, with the possibility of automatically applying code load combos and checking compliance.
 Typical analysis scenarios include static loading, equivalent static loading, dynamic performance in seismic scenarios, natural vibration modes, and frequencies calculation.
 Here is an example project performing structural analysis on a steel structure:

 Applying FEA Why is FEA Important?